 Achieving a healthy community is complex and expensive but it is a rewarding and meaningful endeavor.
 It takes not only the work of the medical community, but the efforts of many organizations and volunteers.
 In fact, each of us has great responsibility for our own health and the health of our community.
 Only by working together to encourage and to participate in good health practices can we enjoy the benefits good health can bring.
 Obici Healthcare Foundation looks forward to continued cooperation with our many partners to reach that goal.

-On a personal note, this year we said goodbye to a retiring founding Board member and officer, Mr. Robert Hayes.
-He served tirelessly and passionately in his many Foundation roles.
-As we bid Bob much success, we welcome Clarissa McAdoo, Executive Director of the Suffolk Redevelopment and Housing Authority, to the Board and celebrate her command of the issues and her compassionate heart for those in our community.
+On a personal note, this year we said goodbye to three retiring and founding Board members Richard F. Barry, Douglas C. Naismith and BJ Willie and goodbye to Board member Harold U. Blythe.
+They served tirelessly and passionately in many Foundation roles.
+As we bid them much success, we welcome R. Scott Carr, Emanuel Myrick, Lynne Rabil and Thomas Woodward III all of whom bring a wealth knowledge and compassion for those in our community.